Dorad-H/Twitter-ETL-Pipeline/README.md

 # Twitter ETL Pipeline

-Development of an automated data pipeline to extract twitter data and store it in a relation database.
+Development of an automated data pipeline to extract twitter data and store it in a relational database.

 ---